20+ Best Sales Engineer Interview Questions & Answers

 The answers will vary substantially for this question, but look for mention of performance reviews.
-If the interviewee felt they were not receiving enough feedback on their work from the management team in the form of formal reviews that details their strengths and weaknesses, that says that they genuinely care about improving and growing as a sales engineer.
+And if the interviewee felt they were not receiving enough feedback on their work from the management team.
+And desire informal reviews that detail their strengths and weaknesses.
+They genuinely care about improving and growing as a sales engineer.

 13. In what way would you be effective in sales with our particular company?

 I can make an immediate and quick impact on your company’s sales targets in a very positive way.
 I have a strong portfolio of engineering and sales work, and I will work extensively to bring in new clients.